Causes of Infertility in Chinese Medicine for Women and Men

-Deficiency is often a key culprit in infertility, especially for women trying to conceive in her 30’s and 40’s, and is not something that is not recognized in Western medicine.
+Deficiency is often a key culprit in infertility, especially for women trying to conceive in her 30’s and 40’s.
+The concept of deficiency is not something that is not recognized in Western medicine, and therefor not addressed.
 Kidney Deficiency and Essence Deficiency are some of the most common patterns seen for women struggling with infertility.
-In Chinese medicine, the Kidney Energy; is responsible for successful reproduction.
+In Chinese medicine, the Kidney energetic organ system is responsible for successful reproduction, among other things.
 Sufficient Kidney Energy is also necessary in the prevention of miscarriages.
 It is restored using Kidney Tonic Formulas that are nutritive and restorative for the Kidney energetic organ system according to Chinese medicine.
-Look to Ageless Herbs Woman’s Precious formula to begin preparing the body for a successful pregnancy.

-Chinese medicine is successful because it takes in to account the specific imbalances of an individual rather than prescribing one general 'fertility formula' for everyone.
+Consider Ageless Herbs Woman’s Precious formula general Kidney Deficiency with conception after Yin-Yang Deficiencies have been resolved.
+Chinese medicine is successful because it takes in to account the specific imbalances of an individual rather than prescribing one general "fertility formula" for everyone.
 Ageless Herbs Woman’s Precious formula is one Kidney Deficient strategy.
 Those with complicating factors will want to first consider these Kidney formulas first:

 Kidney Yin Deficiency and Infertility